Lower-income kids in Seattle are drinking less pop than before soda tax, but so are kids outside the city

 The result was unexpected because prices of sugary-sweetened beverages increased more in Seattle than in the comparison area, according to store and restaurant surveys, the report says.

-The researchers collected price information from 386 stores and restaurants in Seattle and in comparison area before Seattle’s tax was implemented, six months later and 12 months later.
+The researchers collected price information from 386 stores and restaurants in Seattle and in comparison area before Seattle’s tax was implemented, six months and 12 months later.

 The average price increase for sugary-sweetened beverages was 1.94 cents per ounce in Seattle and 26 cents per ounce in the comparison area, according to the surveys.
 Increases at Seattle stores near the city’s borders were lower than at stores elsewhere in the city.